Lokmat | Latest News, Breaking News, Top Headlines, Today India News, Bollywood, Business and Cricket

 Samantha is holidaying in Goa with her best friend and designer Shilpa Reddy and others.
 The stunner has shared ... ...

-Other Sports :
+Business :

-Pro Kabaddi League: Tamil Thalaivas tie with U Mumba 30-30 in closely fought match

-V Ajith Kumar's heroics with raids was not good enough for U Mumba as they settled for a 30-30 tie against Tamil Thaliavas in match 15 of Pro Kabaddi League Season 8 held at The Sheraton Grand, Whitefield, Bengaluru. ...
+Provident Palm Vista is set to create a positive disruption in MMR Architectural Housing Landscape

+Provident Palm Vista, the maiden venture of Provident Housing Limited in Mumbai, has already crafted a niche place in the MMR region. ...

-Football :
+Business :

-ISL: Brown's hat-trick goes in vain as NorthEast United share spoils with Mumbai in cliffhanger

-Deshorn Brown's powerful hat-trick ensured Mumbai City FC remained winless after two matches as NorthEast United FC shared the spoils with the defending champions in a high-octane Indian Super League clash at the PJN Stadium in Fatorda on Monday whic ...
+Income Tax Department has conducted raids on various locations of two business groups based in Rajasthan.
+The search action has covered more than 50 premises of the two groups spread over various locations including Jaipur, Mumbai, and Haridwar, acco ...

-Aurangabad :
+Business :

+Havells bags the ICSI CSR Excellence award in its Sixth Edition for Managing the Corporate Social Responsibility in Innovation and Sustainability

+Havells India Limited, a leading Fast-Moving Electrical Goods (FMEG) company has bagged the "ICSI CSR Excellence" award in its 21st edition of ICSI National Awards for Excellence in Corporate Governance, 2021 held in Mumbai on 18th December 2021. ...

 Maharashtra :